-ARTICLE 24: BILINGUAL PREMIUM PAY

-Employee(s) who are substantially bilingual and are assigned requested by management to regularly use their skills in a language other than English in the performance of their work duties will be paid a bilingual premium of \$50 per month.
+ARTICLE 24: BILINGUAL PREMIUM PAY (See Article 40 of CLA) Employee(s) who are substantially bilingual and are requested by management to use their skills in a language other than English in the performance of their work duties will be paid a bilingual premium of fifty dollars (\$50.00) per month.
 This assignment will be renewed annually and may be terminated at any time.

 Such employee(s) will be required to demonstrate their bilingual ability, but are not required to be certified by the State of Washington as a translator/interpreter.
 The PAO retains the right to contract for translators/interpreters as appropriate.
 It is understood by all parties that the work performed by the bilingual speaker provided for under this Section shall not supplant the work of Court Certified Interpreters/Translators.

-The parties agree to participate in any coalition-wide review of bilingual pay premiums.
+The parties agree to participate in any coalitionwide review of bilingual pay premiums.
 The goal of the review will be to identify consistent and equitable bilingual work and pay practices.
 The parties will endeavor to begin and complete this work in 2023 for successor CBA negotiations.